Chapter 73

 Translation

 Courage in daring leads to killing.
 Courage in not-daring leads to life.
-Of these two, one brings benefit, the other harm.
-What Heaven abhors -- who knows the reason?
-Even the Sage finds this difficult.
-The Dao of Heaven does not contend, yet excels at overcoming; does not speak, yet excels at responding; does not summon, yet all things come of their own accord; is unhurried, yet excels at planning.
-The net of Heaven is vast, vast -- its mesh is wide, yet nothing slips through.
+Of these two, one benefits, the other harms.
+What Heaven finds hateful — who truly knows the reason?
+Even the Sage regards this with care.
+The Dao of Heaven does not contend, yet excels at overcoming; does not speak, yet excels at answering; does not summon, yet all things arrive of themselves; is unhurried, yet excels at planning.
+The net of Heaven is vast, vast — wide-meshed, and yet nothing slips through.

 Word Notes